About the Project

-The Food and Agriculture Organization (FAO) classifies The Gambia as a Least Developed, Low Income Food Deficit Country, with 31.7% of the population living in extreme poverty.
-The agriculture sector provides employment for about three-quarters of the labor force and smallholder farmers supply about 90% of the domestically produced food.
-However, the sector produces low and unpredictable yields, is highly susceptibility to droughts and erratic climate patterns, and is essentially rain-fed, with only 3% of the arable land estimated to be under irrigation. $28 million was invested to reduce household poverty, food insecurity, and malnutrition in three highly food-insecure regions.
+FAO classifies The Gambia as a Least Developed, Low-Income Food Deficit Country, with 31.7% of the population living in extreme poverty.
+The agriculture sector provides employment for about three-quarters of the labor force, and smallholder farmers supply about 90% of domestically produced food.
+However, the sector produces low and unpredictable yields, is highly susceptible to droughts and erratic climate patterns, and is essentially rainfed, with only 3% of the arable land estimated to be under irrigation. $28 million was invested to reduce household poverty, food insecurity, and malnutrition in three highly food-insecure regions.

 firstname.lastname@example.org, +220 449 7567